Pacific Biosciences of Califor - GuruFocus.com

 MENLO PARK, Calif., Jan.
 24, 2023

 MENLO PARK, Calif., Jan.
-24, 2023 /PRNewswire/ -- Pacific Biosciences of California, Inc. (Nasdaq: PACB) ("PacBio") today announced that it intends to offer and sell $150.0 million of shares of its common stock in an underwritten public offering.
-PacBio also intends to grant the underwriters a 30-day option to purchase up to an additional $22.5 million of shares of its common stock, at the public offering price, less underwriting discounts and commissions.
-The proposed offering is subject to market and other conditions and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+24, 2023 /PRNewswire/ -- Pacific Biosciences of California, Inc. (Nasdaq: PACB) ("PacBio") today announced that it has priced its previously announced underwritten public offering of 17,500,000 shares of its common stock at a price to the public of $10.00 per share.
+PacBio has granted the underwriters a 30-day option to purchase up to an additional 2,625,000 shares of its common stock at the public offering price, less underwriting discounts and commissions.
+All of the shares are to be sold by PacBio.
+Before deducting the underwriting discount and estimated offering expenses payable by PacBio, PacBio expects to receive gross proceeds of approximately $175.0 million, assuming no exercise of the underwriters' option to purchase additional shares.
+The offering is expected to close on or about January 27, 2023 subject to satisfaction of customary closing conditions.

 Goldman Sachs & Co.
 LLC, Morgan Stanley & Co.
 LLC, Cowen and Company, LLC and Allen & Company LLC are acting as Joint Book Running managers for the offering.